HifsaKhalid/PythonLabs/README.md

 RSA Challenge 5 :

 In this challenge I had to decrypt another cipher text.
 I was given a file to use with some values.
 Using the https://en.wikipedia.org/wiki/RSA_(cryptosystem) website.
-I wa sable to learn about RSA and the Chinese remainder algorithm.
+I was able to learn about RSA and the Chinese remainder algorithm.
 Which is how I solved this flag.
 Using the solution below.
 # https://en.wikipedia.org/wiki/RSA_(cryptosystem)
 #p and {\displaystyle q} q: the primes from the key generation,
 #{\displaystyle d_{P}=d{\pmod {p-1}}} {\displaystyle d_{P}=d{\pmod {p-1}}},